gnosis/dex-contracts/README.md

     remainingAmount: 1e+21 } ]
 ```

+# Building on top of BatchExchange

+The integration of the dFusion contracts into your own truffle project are demonstrated here:
+https://github.com/gnosis/dex-contracts-integration-example.
+This repository contains a minimal
+truffle project allowing to build on top of contracts.
+Please consult its readme for further information.

 # Contributions

 The continuous integration is running several linters which must pass in order to make a contribution to this repo.
 For your convenience there is a `pre-commit` hook file contained in the project's root directory.
 You can make your life easier by executing the following command after cloning this project (it will ensure your changes pass linting before allowing commits).